 What are the police powers of entry in England and Wales?

 When police enter your home or premises without permission, it can be a very distressing experience.
-While there are occasions where police can legally enter and search your home or business premises, they must have a valid reason to do so and abide by the set laws, which usually includes needing a warrant.
+While there are occasions where police can legally enter and search your home, vehicle or business premises, they do not have the automatic right to do so.
+They must have a valid reason to do so and abide by associated powers, which usually include needing a warrant in specific, strictly defined situations.
+If police enter your home or property unlawfully, you may be able to claim compensation.

-Understanding police powers of entry and your individual rights is important to ensure any searches conducted on you property are lawful and you can protect yourself against unlawful intrusion.
-In this article we will outline the police powers of entry, search and seizure, what warrants they need to enter your home or vehicle, and under what circumstances police can enter your home without a warrant.
+Understanding police powers of entry and your individual rights is important to ensure any searches conducted on your property are lawful, and you can protect yourself against unlawful intrusion.
+In this article, we will outline the police powers of entry, search and seizure, what warrants they need to enter your home or vehicle, and under what circumstances police can enter your home without a warrant.

 What are police powers of entry?

-In the UK, police powers of entry largely depend on whether or not a warrant has been issued.
+In the UK, police powers of entry largely depend on whether or not a warrant has been issued by a court.
 Typically, the police need a warrant to search private property, and to obtain one, a formal request must be made to the court.
-In this request, a police constable must provide valid reasons for the search.
+In this request, a police constable must provide valid, reasonable grounds for the search.
+It must explicitly detail what is being investigated, where the search will occur, what specific items are being sought, and the underlying facts connecting the two.

 Once a warrant is granted, the police are authorised to enter and search the premises under specific conditions outlined in the Police and Criminal Evidence Act 1984 (PACE).
 This act allows the police to enter and search a property to make an arrest or seize items related to a crime.

 Before entering, the officer exercising this power should make reasonable efforts to contact the occupant, unless doing so would compromise the investigation.
-If the occupant is not on the premises, the police are lawfully required to leave a visible written notice explaining their reasons for entry.
+If the occupant is not on the premises, the police are lawfully required to leave a visible written notice or a copy of the warrant explaining their reasons for entry.

 There are situations, however, where a warrant is not required.
 For example, in urgent circumstances or emergencies, waiting for a warrant could delay the investigation or risk public safety.
 Police powers of entry, therefore, rely on a warrant except in specific situations where immediate action is necessary or if a warrant would render an investigation futile.